whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-25-Glossybox-Tony-Awards-Subscription-Box-June-2016-Review-Coupon.md

 **Sebastian Professional** Dark Oil. **Bonus Item*

-So this came along as an extra to accompany the hairspray.
+This came along as an extra to accompany the included hairspray.
 These type of oils are great for hair that feels extra dry or frizzy.
-They also suggest mixing this dark oil with a moisturizing conditioner and leave it one like a hair mask for 5-10 minutes.
+They also suggest mixing this dark oil with a moisturizing conditioner and leave it on like a hair mask for 5-10 minutes.
 I will definitely have to try that.

 <br>